 Covariate shift \cite{Pomerleau1988}, a prevalent issue where the training data distribution does not match the test data distribution, has been a focal point of concern.
 This mismatch leads to models that perform well on training data but fail to generalize to new, unseen environments.
-To combat this, interactive imitation learning (IL) techniques \cite{Jonathan2021} such as DAgger \cite{pmlr-v15-ross11a} (Dataset Aggregation) have been developed.
+To combat this, IL techniques \cite{Jonathan2021} such as DAgger \cite{pmlr-v15-ross11a} (Dataset Aggregation) have been developed.
 These methods iteratively refine the training dataset by incorporating data collected under the policy currently being learned, thus aligning the training and test distributions more closely.
-Furthermore, inverse reinforcement learning (IRL) approaches that focus on learning the underlying reward function from expert demonstrations offer another avenue to address covariate shift.
+Furthermore, IRL approaches that focus on learning the underlying reward function from expert demonstrations offer another avenue to address covariate shift.
 By concentrating on the reward structure rather than directly mimicking actions, these methods aim to achieve better generalization.
 Additionally, constrained IL \cite{chang2021mitigating} introduces constraints into the learning problem to prevent significant deviations from the expert policy, thereby reducing the impact of covariate shift.

 Causal misidentification \cite{deHaan2019}, where models learn incorrect causations between observations and actions, poses another challenge.
-This issue can lead to models that make decisions based on spurious correlations, resulting in suboptimal or incorrect behavior.
+This issue can lead to models that make decisions based on spurious correlations, resulting in suboptimal or incorrect behaviour.
 Researchers have tackled this problem by applying causal inference techniques \cite{Gokul2022} to distinguish between causally relevant and irrelevant features.
-Moreover, structured imitation learning methods \cite{ruan2023causal} that incorporate knowledge about the task or environment into the learning process help the model focus on the correct causal relationships, enhancing its decision-making capabilities.
+Moreover, structured IL methods \cite{ruan2023causal} that incorporate knowledge about the task or environment into the learning process help the model focus on the correct causal relationships, enhancing its decision-making capabilities.

 The copycat problem \cite{ChuanWen2020}, characterized by models mimicking expert actions without understanding the underlying task structure, has also received attention.
 Solutions such as residual action prediction \cite{chuang2022resolving}, where the model predicts deviations from the expert's actions, encourage a deeper understanding of the task dynamics.
 Temporal regularization, which penalizes large changes in actions over time, further discourages models from blindly copying expert actions, promoting a more nuanced approach to learning from demonstrations.